1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Payment occurs in the treatment room, e-transfer or credit card on file for payment is prefered.
 Receipt is emailed to patient.
 Cash is not preferred but may be handled provided that anyone doing so washes their hands immediately afterwards.

-- Safety posters from BC Centre for Disease Control are displayed next to sink, setting out proper handwashing guidelines (soap and water, 20 seconds washing, and dry hands thoroughly).
+- Safety posters from BC Centre for Disease Control are displayed next to sink in the kitchen, setting out proper handwashing guidelines (soap and water, 20 seconds washing, and dry hands thoroughly).

 4. Face Touching Avoidance – e.g., avoid touching eyes, mouth, nose